python-discord/code-jam-5/README.md

 # Documentation

-- We've written a [How to get started with git](docs/git-how-to.md) guide to help you get started with `git` if you're unfamiliar with it.
+We've written a couple of documents that may help you get started with the codejam

+- If you've never used git before, check out the [How to use git](https://github.com/python-discord/code-jam-5/wiki/How-to-use-git) in the repository wiki.

+- For information on how to correctly fork the repository and how to create a Pull Request, see [Opening a pull request](wiki/Opening-a-Pull-Request)

-- If you're curious about how we judge code jam submissions, take a look at the [How does judging work?](docs/how-judging-works.md).
+- If you're curious about how we judge code jam submissions, take a look at the [How does judging work?](https://github.com/python-discord/code-jam-5/wiki/How-does-judging-work%3F).

 # Rules